René-Levasseur Island

 The island is also the object of an environmental/ecological campaign lobbying the government of Québec to create a protected area spanning the entire island.
-The group, SOS Levasseur arose in 2003 partly from the interest that mainstream environmental groups in Québec demonstrated during environmental consultations.
+The group, SOS Levasseur, arose in 2003 partly from the interest that mainstream environmental groups in Québec demonstrated during environmental consultations.
 All groups recommended that René-Levasseur Island be protected in its entirety.
 The Island has been proposed as a Canadian National Park, an ecological reserve, a biodiversity reserve and an exceptional geological site.
 There seems to be an exceptional concentration of old-growth boreal forest stands on the island.

-SOS Levasseur has been conducting research expeditions to the island since January 2005, whose aim is to identify old-growth forest stands and to obtain their protection under the Quebec Forest Law as Exceptional Forest Ecosystems (EFE).
+SOS Levasseur has been conducting research expeditions on the island since January 2005, whose aim is to identify old-growth forest stands and to obtain their protection under the Quebec Forest Law as Exceptional Forest Ecosystems (EFE).

-The Ministry of Natural Resources and Fauna (MRNFQ), along with Kruger Inc. have already Identified 7 EFEs spanning approximately 25 km2.
-SOS Levasseur has submitted an additional 7 surveyed in the summer of 2005 and is expected to submit many more from the 2006 and 2007 expeditions.
+The Ministry of Natural Resources and Fauna (MRNFQ), along with Kruger Inc., have already identified seven EFEs, spanning approximately 25 km2.
+SOS Levasseur has submitted seven more, surveyed in the summer of 2005, and is expected to submit many more from the 2006 and 2007 expeditions.

 The MRNFQ has yet to recognize the seven sites proposed by SOS Levasseur.